-Imagine an easy homemade chili loaded with beef, aromatics, just the right blend of spices, beans, then all topped with a delicious golden cornbread top.
+Imagine an easy homemade chili loaded with beef, aromatics, and just the right blend of spices, and beans, then all topped with a delicious golden cornbread top.
 Two of my favorite foods combined in one dish.
 Yum+Yum=a happy family and an even happier mama!
 This one is in our regular dinner rotation!!

 I have to confess I love casseroles and serve them often!
 I think they’re totally underrated and there is a real art to a truly yummy casserole!
 Want to try a few of my other favorites?
+My son’s favorite all-time meal is my hamburger casserole – in fact, our entire extended family still calls it Kyle’s casserole!

-Let’s make a delicious casserole!
+Let’s make this delicious casserole!

 What I Love About This Chili Cornbread Casserole Recipe